DrCWO/Acourate-for-miniSharc-from-miniDSP-Ltd/README.md

 miniSharc nicely corrects phase errors in the frequency region above 300Hz so time delays of the tweeter crossover are well compensated.

-The example and the provided documentation in the doc folder are for a passive passive speaker setup only.
+The example and the provided documentation in the doc folder are for a passive speaker setup only.
 With the script also can provide corrections for active two-way systems with even better phase correction the lower frequency range.
 For information regarding this please send a personal mail.